-Ejaculation problems, such as premature ejaculation, are common sexual problems in men.
+Ejaculation problems are common sexual problems in men.

 The three main problems are:

 These are described in more detail below.

 If you have a problem with ejaculation, visit your GP, who will discuss the problem with you and may examine you or refer you to a specialist.